REREV

 Some cars simply don’t have a tire pressure measurement system connected to the spare tire, so the light could stay on even with proper tire pressure.
 Another scenario is that simply the sensor batteries have died, or that they suffered damage while replacing the tire, or during the brake service.

-Ultimately, sometimes you just have to drive for a bit until the sensors restart and start picking up the pressure difference in the tires as you go on your way.
+Ultimately, sometimes you just have to drive for a bit until the sensors restart and start picking up the difference in inflation and the recommended tire pressure as you go on your way.

 Sensor restarting and driving with the dashboard light on